ovgu-FINken/introduction_to_robotics_tutorial/README.md

 ## Assignment 1: Turtlesim

 We will start by using the turtlesim simulation.
 You can find a lot of documentation for the turtlesim online, make sure that you read documentation for ros2 (version humble).
-Your task in this assignment is to enhance a 'watchdog' node, which intecepts and changes the inputs given by the user.
+Your task in this assignment is to enhance a 'watchdog' node, which intercepts and changes the inputs given by the user.

 The goal of this assignment is that you familiarize with the ros2 ecosystem:
 - launch a collection of nodes